umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 We're now ready to discuss how multi-stage pipelines are typically observed with data from realistic scenarios.
 To do this, it will help to first consider which real-world problem domains are best-suited to this archetype structure.
 From the literature, we can identify these as:

-- Simulations of human logistics pipelines, e.g., organised supply chains [@yan2022reinforcement], humanitarian aid distribution pipelines [@yu2021reinforcement], hospital capacity planning [@shuvo2021deep], etc.
+- Simulations of logistics pipelines, e.g., organised supply chains [@yan2022reinforcement], humanitarian aid distribution pipelines [@yu2021reinforcement], hospital capacity planning [@shuvo2021deep], etc.
 - Environments which emulate data pipeline optimisation problems [@nagrecha2023intune].

 Within this topological archetype there will also be other categories to think are applicable: